vc3-project/vc3-builder/README.md

                 }
             },
             {
-                "version":"v1.19.4",
+               "version":"v1.81",
                 "source":{
-                    "type":"configure",
+                    "type":"binary",
  "... etc ..."
 ```

-We include the `system` version before the `configure` version as they are
-tried sequentially, and we would prefer not to build `wget` if it is not
-necessary.
-In this case, we simply provide the name of the executable to test,
+In this case, we simply provide the name of the executable to test, and the
-and the builder will try to get the version number out of the first line of the
+builder will try to get the version number out of the first line of the output
-output from `executable --version`.
+from `executable --version`.

 If an system executable does not provide version information in such manner,
 `source` needs to provide an `auto-version` field that provides a recipe that